Updated December 2014

-- 224 enrollments in KU Medical Center continuing education courses and conferences by Shawnee County health care professionals in FY14.
+- 224 enrollments in KU Medical Center continuing education courses and conferences by Shawnee County health care professionals in Fiscal Year 2014.

-- 74 professional education and administrative visits in Shawnee County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 74 professional education and administrative visits in Shawnee County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Advancing Health Care Access

-- 115 Shawnee County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Shawnee County residents saw KU Medical Center health care providers 115 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.